LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Experiments

 \subsection{Results}

-Table \ref{tab:full_results_classification} and Table \ref{tab:full_results_vqa} demonstrate the effectiveness of \methodname{} for two backbone models, Pixtral and Qwen2-vl, across five medical imaging classification benchmarks and three visual question answering benchmarks. \methodname{} achieved superior results compared to both the standard fine-tuned multimodal RAG baseline (trained only with retrieval augmentation fine-tuning, as detailed in Section \ref{finetunning}) and the Reader baseline (LVLM trained without retrieval), for both backbones and all benchmarks.

-In Table \ref{tab:full_results_classification}, for classification tasks, \methodname{} with the Qwen2-vl backbone achieved a mean improvement of 0.05 in F1 and 0.03 in ACC over fine-tuned multimodal RAG, with F1 gains of 0.10 and 0.08 in two datasets. \methodname{} with Pixtral achieved a mean improvement of 0.03 in F1 and ACC.
-In Table \ref{tab:full_results_vqa}, for VQA tasks, \methodname{} with Pixtral and Qwen2-vl achieved a mean improvement of 0.02 in ACC (Exact Match) for closed question answering.
-For open question answering, \methodname{} with Qwen2-vl achieved a mean improvement of 0.03 in token recall, while \methodname{} with Pixtral achieved an improvement of 0.02.

-In addition, we evaluated our model in an oracle scenario.
-Instead of the final fusion of logits (Section \ref{inference_stage}), we applied an oracle that, given the model responses for different retrieved images, selects the correct answer if it exists.
-Our findings in Tables \ref{tab:full_results_classification} and \ref{tab:full_results_vqa} show that the correct answer exists in a large proportion of cases, yielding superior results.
+{Table~\ref{tab:full_results_classification} and Table~\ref{tab:full_results_vqa} show the effectiveness of \methodname{} on five medical classification and three VQA benchmarks.
+We compare with methods of similar computational cost; all LVLMs were not extensively pre-trained on medical data, whereas the MMed-RAG retriever was. \methodname{} consistently outperforms MMed-RAG, RAD, the fine-tuned RAG baseline, \methodname{} + PDist loss, and the Reader baseline (LVLM without retrieval).} In addition, we evaluated our model in an oracle scenario.
+Instead of the final fusion of logits (Section \ref{inference_stage}), we applied an oracle that, given the model responses for different retrieved images, selects the correct answer if it exists.\footnote{For open-ended questions we do not conduct this analysis as there is no simple boundary between correct/incorrect.} Our findings in Tables \ref{tab:full_results_classification} and \ref{tab:full_results_vqa} show that the correct answer exists in a large proportion of cases, yielding superior results.
 This shows that in these cases, \methodname{} is able to surface in its top retrieved images an image which could lead to a correct prediction, however the information gets lost in the process of prediction fusion with other retrieved images.
-Simply taking the label with highest confidence or label with highest average confidence across retrieved images, underperforms.
-This motivates us to explore the use of the o3 multimodal reasoning model to detect this image (see below).
+Simply taking the label with highest confidence or label with highest average confidence, underperforms.
+This motivates us to explore the o3 multimodal reasoning model to detect this image (Section \ref{rerank_analysis}).